September 19, 2012

-Joolya – What advice do you have for students hoping to go vegetarian or vegan?
+Joolya – Chef Jaco has recently adopted vegetarianism.
+What advice do you have for students hoping to go vegetarian or vegan?

 Jaco Lokker – The first thing you need to do is educate yourself on how you should be eating.
 You need to understand where you’re going to get your protein, iron, and vitamin B from.
 These are things you take for granted eating protein-based food, and you need to take supplements or find foods to fit into your diet that will give you these nutrients.
 From there, explore it!
 It’s cheaper to live as a vegetarian.
 I can feed my family on half of the cost now than I did when we ate meat.

 Jaco Lokker - We’ve been doing a lot of pastas, sometimes with white bean and kale, trying out different pestos.
 I love working with different vegetables; I would never eat rapini or beet leaves before, but now I’m actually surprised that I’m enjoying it so much!

 Chef Jaco will be serving a creamy polenta with roasted autumn vegetables and braised beef at Field to Fork this year.
 Be sure to swing by and try it out; I promise you won’t regret!